There are a number of standards and accreditations, such as the National Association of Security…

 The pensioner, who stated he was strongly against fly-tipping, said a friend used his car without his permission but refused to identify her after she was filmed fly-tipping.

-By not revealing the driver’s identity, he prevented the investigation from continuing so he was held responsible for the fly-tipping and ordered to pay a fine and costs totalling £730.
+By not revealing the driver’s identity, he prevented the investigation from continuing sso he was held responsible for the fly-tipping and bulk waste removal costs.
+He was ordered to pay a fine and costs totalling £730.

 Speaking on behalf of the Waste Partnership for Buckinghamshire, South Bucks District Council cabinet member for environment Luisa Sullivan said: